Fees and key information

 Why study this course?

-This degree will develop your skills to work with young people and practise youth work.
-On this interdisciplinary course, you'll be introduced to cultural studies, criminology, sociology, youth work, childhood studies and psychology.
+This interdisciplinary degree will develop your skills to work with young people and practise youth work.
+You'll be introduced to cultural studies, criminology, sociology, youth work, childhood studies and psychology.

 This course has a high student satisfaction rate and leads to range of employment opportunities.
 According to the latest Graduate Outcome Survey, 87.5% of Youth Studies graduates have a meaningful job or have carried on studying.